ECHO

 User Testing

-Long distance and realtime transmission of pet’s health data to the night light, performing visual and tactile breathing pattern to accompany the users.
+Long-distance and real-time transmission of the pet’s health data to the night light, performing visual and tactile breathing patterns to accompany the users.

 Fabrication